Evidence Level

 Frequently asked questions about Creatinol-O-Phosphate (COP)

-Creatinol-O-Phosphate (COP) is studied for cardioprotective and anti-ischemic mechanism (historical cardiology), putative lactate-buffering ergogenic role, not a creatine substitute.
+Creatinol-O-Phosphate is researched primarily for Cardiovascular, Athletic Performance, and Muscle & Recovery.
 COP was originally developed as a cardioprotective compound and was studied in Italian cardiology literature for myocardial metabolism in ischemic conditions.

-Reported potential side effects may include: Generally well tolerated at typical supplemental doses in available literature.
+For most healthy adults, Creatinol-O-Phosphate is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at typical supplemental doses in available literature.
 Limited long-term safety data for chronic supplemental use.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Creatinol-O-Phosphate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Cardiovascular medications — given the historical cardiology positioning, discuss use with prescribing clinician if on cardiac drugs.
+Possible interactions include: Cardiovascular medications — given the historical cardiology positioning, discuss use with prescribing clinician if on cardiac drugs.
 Antiplatelet/anticoagulant agents — limited direct interaction data; monitor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)